Kany García: Product and endorsements

 Kany released her first line of girl's jeans in 2015.
 The jeans were distributed though Kress Kids, in Puerto Rico.
 The following year, in 2016, she launched a collection of jeans for women with Kress Stores, Kress Kids' parent company.
 In 2016, she also released her first perfume, Up by Kany García.

 Critical response

-Many artists of international renown, as well as several music magazines and labels, have spoken about the great talents of Kany, how in such a short time has earned the affection of her fans.
+Other artists as well as music magazines and labels have spoken about Kany's singing.